mlswg/mls-protocol/draft-ietf-mls-protocol.md

     the Commit's path (see {{joining-via-external-commits}}).
 The
     `content_type` of the message MUST be `commit`.
-* `new_member_proposal`: The signature key in the LeafNode in the KeyPackage embedded in an External Add Proposal.
+* `new_member_proposal`: The signature key in the LeafNode in the KeyPackage embedded in an external Add proposal.
 The `content_type` of the message MUST be `proposal` and the `proposal_type` of the Proposal MUST be `add`.